mlh758/angular-todo/README.md

 ## Translations

-I'm still working on configuring the app to serve translations.
-Text extraction is working but I haven't yet figured out how to serve the other locales.
-Also, so far, ChatGPT crashes when trying to do translations.
+The app currently builds an English and French version.
+This is mostly because the [i18n](https://angular.dev/guide/i18n) documentation uses French and I know a few native French speakers who would likely get a laugh out of bad automated translations which is all I'm willing to do for this.

+I have not yet figured out how to actually _serve_ those translations though.

 ## Development server